-FLASHINGS (at Roof) : FLASHINGS/RAKE CLOSURE MISSING AT ROOF EDGES R/R 3.3 is that continued exposure to water, particularly wind-blown rain, can easily breech this gap.
+R/R 3.3 FLASHINGS (at Roof) : FLASHINGS/RAKE CLOSURE MISSING AT ROOF EDGES is that continued exposure to water, particularly wind-blown rain, can easily breech this gap.
 Water can and is likely entering along the rake joint lines, possibly coming in over the roof sheathing.
 It is unknown what (if any) water resistive underlayment membrane is or is not on top of the roof sheathing.
 Hopefully there is something.
 These membranes are never perfect and most are riddled with hundreds of nail and screw penetrations.
-The implication is that water coming in along the rakes could find its way through those countless holes and rot the OSB sheathing.
-Ideally, the roofing pans should engage with the rake edge flashings and thereby seal the rake roof edges.
+The implication is that water coming in along the rake edge flashings and thereby seal the rake roof edges.
+Repair/Replace Recommend having a state licensed roofing company/Contractor Repair/Replace as required.

-Front porch.
-Location(s):
+• Location(s): Front porch.